Can we manage your Life Insurance and Super fund Beneficiary Nomination for you?

-The eventual divorce was traumatic as was the move interstate away from her support network of friends and her children began to experience difficultly integrating into a new school and explaining the fact of their now having two mums.
+The eventual divorce was traumatic as was the move interstate away from her support network of friends and her children began to experience difficulty integrating into a new school and explaining the fact of them now having two mums.

 - In the busyness of their new beginning, Terry simply forgot to update the beneficiary nomination in her life insurance policy.
 It wasn’t until her partner Francine was reading a blog article from Unusual Risks Insured about Super Beneficiaries and started the conversation across the family dinner table.

-- It came as a shock with the realization that by not making a replacement beneficiary nomination, Terry’s former husband was still listed as sole beneficiary to Terry’s super fund balance - which included $1,200,000 of life insurance cover.
+- It came as a shock with the realisation that by not making a replacement beneficiary nomination, Terry’s former husband was still listed as sole beneficiary to Terry’s super fund balance - which included $1,200,000 of Life Insurance cover.

 The following morning, Terry transferred her existing life insurance policy to Unusual Risks Insured to manage for her using the Transfer & Manage My Existing Life Insurance Policy service and immediately updated her Life Insurance Beneficiary nominations naming Francine and the children as sole beneficiaries.

 A potential disaster averted, and a new relationship protected.
-With this issue now off their mind, they can work together helping the kids settle down into a happier life.
+With this issue now off their mind, they can work together to help the kids settle down into a happier life.